ice-forge/ai-chatbot/README.md

-    "system_prompt": "You are a helpful AI assistant.",  # System prompt for the model "env_endpoint": "AZURE_OPENAI_ENDPOINT",  # Optional: The name of the api environment variable in the '.env' file "env_api_key": "AZURE_OPENAI_API_KEY",  # Optional: The name of the endpoint environment variable in the '.env' file "handler": "send_message_to_openai",  # Required: the name of the method handeling the endpoint of the model "in_use": true  # Option to display the model in the dropdown menu or not }
+    "system_prompt": "You are a helpful AI assistant.",  # System prompt for the model "env_endpoint": "AZURE_OPENAI_ENDPOINT",  # Optional: The name of the api environment variable in the '.env' file "env_api_key": "AZURE_OPENAI_API_KEY",  # Optional: The name of the endpoint environment variable in the '.env' file "handler": "send_message_to_openai",  # Required: The name of the method handeling the endpoint of the model "supports_tools": # Required: Allows the user to use tools in there message.
+Every model supports tools differently, and you will need to program the tools in using the provided templates.
+    "in_use": true  # Optional: Display the model in the dropdown menu or not }
 ```